-River fisheries benefit when dams are operated consistent with normative hydrologic conditions (Muhlfeld et al. 2003; Paragamian 2000; Independent Scientific Group 1999; ISAB 1997 and 1997b; Hauer and Potter 1986).
-Normative hydrologic conditions mimic natural processes and minimize impacts on fish and wildlife (Ward and Stanford 1979).
+River fisheries benefit when dams are operated to provide consistent hydrologic conditions (Muhlfeld et al. 2003; Paragamian 2000; Independent Scientific Group 1999; ISAB 1997 and 1997b; Hauer and Potter 1986).
+Optimal hydrologic conditions mimic natural processes and minimize impacts on fish and wildlife (Ward and Stanford 1979).
 For example, Muhlfeld et al. (2003) found that subadult bull trout moved from deep, mid-channel areas during the day, to shallow low-velocity areas along the channel margins without overhead cover at night in the partially regulated reaches of the Flathead River.
-The authors recommended restoration of the most natural and stable flow regime possible to protect key ecosystem processes and maintain or restore bull trout populations in the Flathead and elsewhere in the Pacific Northwest (Independent Scientific Group 1999).
+The authors recommended establishing as stable of a flow regime as possible to protect key ecosystem processes and maintain or restore bull trout populations in the Flathead and elsewhere in the Pacific Northwest (Independent Scientific Group 1999).
 Conversely, fluctuating stream flows resulting from dam operation directly affect the aquatic environment and associated riparian and wetland habitats downstream of headwater reservoirs.
 Flow fluctuations increase the width of the varial zone causing it to become biologically unproductive (Perry et al 1986; Hauer et al. 1997; Hauer et al. 1974).
-Normalized river flows benefit all fish species of special concern in Montana.
+Stable or gradually changing river flows benefit all fish species of special concern in Montana.
 Especially during the productive warm summer months, river flows should gradually decline toward stable summer flows to protect biological production in the rivers downstream of the dams.
+The relationship between preferred trout habitat and flow was calculated using models of the Kootenai River.
+The results of this analysis are shown in the following figure.
+Preferred trout habitat is substantially reduced as flows increase above the optimal level of approximately 6 to 8 kcfs.

 The biological justification for the recommended reservoir operations in this SOR are based on quantitative biological modeling of Hungry Horse and Libby Reservoirs (Chisholm et al. 1989; May et al. 1988; Cavigli et al. 1998; Dalbey et al 1997; Zubik and Fraley 1987; Skaar et al 1996).
-Computer models were constructed using empirical field measurements of physical and biological parameters, as related to dam operations (Marotz et al. 1996).
+Computer models were constructed using empirical field measurements of physical and biological parameters, as related to dam operations

+(Marotz et al. 1996).
 Conditions in the reservoirs resulting from various dam operation scenarios were assessed beginning with the hydrologic mass balance and thermal structure in the reservoir pool.
 The models calculate the biological response extending from primary producers (plants) through tertiary trophic levels (fish growth).
 Fish growth is correlated with survival, fecundity and reproductive success (Chapman and Bjornn 1969).